avotoddo/parametric-eq/single band active eq/README.md

 To achieve this frequency range, we can use a 10k resistor and something like a 200k potentiometer.
 This would make our bottom frequency 230 Hz, which isn't necessarily a bad thing and makes my life a lot easier with sourcing parts!

 We can get about 14 dB of gain or cut with a 5:1 gain ratio with our summing amplifier.
 This just means that RCBMAX needs to be 1/4 the value of R9 and R11.
 If I chose 10k resistors for those two, a 2.5K resistor would give me the desired level of boost or cut.
 Easy!

+### Biasing

+I will be using a single voltage supply for this circuit, so I will have to bias the op amps where needed.
+My reference voltage is half of my supply voltage.
+Luckily, for inverting op amps, this is as easy as pretending VREF is ground and connecting my VREF to the non-inverting side of the op amp.